 - Click Temporary files.

-- Check Previous version of Windows and choose Remove files.
+- Check Previous Windows installation(s) and choose Remove files > Continue.

-- Click on Configure Storage Sense or run it now on the Storage Settings
+- Click on Configure Storage Sense or run it now.

 - Check Delete previous versions of Windows under Free up space now.

 By Manually Taking Ownership

 It is also possible to change the ownership and permission settings of the

 Windows.old folder and then delete it.